 Board of Directors

-Pete Mahoney is an Account Manager at Clearwater Analytics in Boise, Idaho.
-Previously he was the managing partner and co-founder at Arise Capital, a Portland, OR-based impact investment firm which develops and manages regionally-focused investment products to promote positive economic development.
+Pete Mahoney is a Relationship Manager at Clearwater Analytics in Boise, Idaho.
+Previously he was the co-founder at Arise Capital, a Portland, OR-based impact investment firm which develops and manages regionally-focused investment products to promote positive economic development.
 Prior to launching Arise Capital, Pete worked for Morley Capital/Principal Global Investors, a stable value investment management firm in Portland.
-Positions Pete held included fixed income trader where he was responsible for managing and trading corporate, government, and structured product securities, as well as assistant portfolio manager and performance and trade analyst.
+Positions Pete held included fixed income trader as well as assistant portfolio manager.
 He also served as an operations and trade support analyst for UBS Investment Bank in London.
 Pete was a long-time director of Enkel Foundation, and served as its chair for three years.
 He currently serves on the GHR Foundation Board of Directors and Program and Results Committee.
-Pete also has been active with De La Salle North Catholic High School, Financial Beginnings Oregon, and previously served on the University of Portland National Alumni board.
-Pete earned a bachelor’s degree in business administration from the University of Portland, a certificate in international business practice from Cambridge International Examinations in London, and is currently pursuing a certificate in social innovation and entrepreneurship from Portland State University School of Business.
+Pete also has been active with De La Salle North Catholic High School and previously served on the University of Portland National Alumni board.
+Pete earned a bachelor’s degree in business administration from the University of Portland.

 Having worked for over 10 years in program efficacy in PK-12 education systems, Gia brings a great deal of passion and background knowledge with her about improving the lives of children wherever she goes.
 Most recently the Senior Data Analyst for the New Haven School District in Union City, California, Gia focused on building statistical analysis skills and knowledge of assessments while supporting several projects including conducting the data collection and analysis for both the $30 million Race to the Top District grant and a $3 million California Math & Science Partnership Grant.
 Prior to working for NHUSD, Gia worked at Gibson & Associates, an Oakland based consulting firm focused on the education sector.
 For G&A, Gia developed evaluation and training tools, provided evaluation services for several early literacy programs, and worked on a wide range of projects for school districts and education non-profits.
 She holds a Masters of Education degree (MEd.) from Marymount University in Arlington, VA as well as a Bachelor of Business Administration degree (BBA) from the University of Notre Dame.
 Gia has taught in two states and multiple grade levels, as well as volunteered for several years as a faith formation and catechism teacher at her parish.
 Gia previously served as a board member for the Better Way Foundation from 2004 – 2010 and 2012 – 2013, service which included chairing the domestic (education) committee.